-If your app answers questions that are directly related to search engine queries, it is possible that Google will give apps priority over websites.
+If your app answers questions that are directly related to search engine queries, it is possible that Google may give apps priority over websites.

 Therefore apps give businesses the potential to improve their online authority together with search rankings for both the app and their website.